dtkh-csr/getcleandata/README.md

 3. read each record set of measurements by corresponding subject and activities into 3 individual tables: measurement, subject, activity
 4. combine the 3 tables in step #3 into 1 clean dataset
 5. create a second, independent tidy dataset containing average of each variable for each activity and each subject
-6. write both datasets into 2 csv files
+6. write both datasets into 2 csv files along with 2 txt files